amitshree/autogen-agentchat-course/README.md

 - Basic knowledge of **Python programming**.
 - Familiarity with **LLMs (Large Language Models)** like GPT.
-- An interest in AI workflows and automation.
+- An interest in AI workflows and Agents.